bergsans/archaize-js/text/4_on_compilers_in_general.md

 code  to  another  'modality'.
 That  modality  may  be  an executable file, a  file the user can run.
-It  may also be a transformation of the  code from a high-level  language to a low-level  language, an  Assembler language.
+It  may also be a transformation of the  code from a high-level  language to a low-level  language, an  Assembly  language.
 In that  case, you'd need an Assembler to  actually interpret and 'run' the code, execute it.
 You  may or may or not also  make use of a Linker;  a  Linker  hides  this  relationship  so  the  user